energise your body

 Workshops and One-to-One

 We offer weekly yoga classes, one-to-one yoga and yoga workshops.
 Our Kettering yoga classes and workshops are suitable for mixed abilities.
 A one hour group yoga class is £6.
 Yoga workshops are £25 and a one-to-one class is £45.
-For more details please call or text 07985 591370.
+To join a yoga class call or text 07985 591370.

 benefits of yoga